 The proposed project ultimately results in a trade-off between County interests in maintaining agricultural and forestry versus support for renewable energy generation (such as solar energy facilities) that compete for acreage.
-In the interest of assuring the land area is properly cleared of solar infrastructure at the time the project is no longer viable staff recommends that the Decommissioning Plan provided by the applicant be amended as recommended by the County's consultant, Dewberry.

 Guiding Principles and Policies D.7.
 Encourage complementary land uses such as agritourism, agribusiness, and renewable energy generation in agricultural and rural areas.
 As a general statement, the proposed land use is considered a complementary land use within agricultural and rural areas.

 Renewable energy generation land use (solar energy facilities are a type of renewable energy generation) is supported by the Spotsylvania County Code considering the Purpose and applicability of special uses.
 As a Solar Energy Facility, the sPower proposal requires a special use permit under Agricultural 3 (A-3) Zoning.
 Agricultural 3 (A-3) is considered appropriate and complementary to the Rural Residential as well as the Agricultural and Forestal land use categories in the Comprehensive Plan.
 Agricultural 3 (A-3) zoning is most prevalent outside of the Primary Development Boundary within areas designated as Rural Residential and Agricultural/ Forestal Land Use.
 The Code of Virginia establishes the connection between a local Comprehensive Plan and its zoning ordinance in Sect.
 15.2-2223.
 As per County Code Section 23-4.5.1, Special uses are considered generally compatible with other land uses permitted in a zoning district but which, because of their unique characteristics or potential impacts on the surrounding neighborhood and the County as a whole, require individual consideration of their design, configuration, and/or operation at the particular location proposed.
 The Comprehensive Plan is respectful to impact mitigations as well in Policy 9 applicable to all land uses in the Land Use chapter provides that Renewable energy generation facilities, such as solar, geothermal, or wind, should be sited and designed to minimize detrimental impacts to neighboring properties, uses, and roadways.
+Staff believes compliance with staff recommended conditions will be necessary to achieve the appropriate mitigations necessary to address Policy 9.